|

 Metal Thunder, which was all hard rock after 7pm.
 Deep

-Purple, Black Sabbath, Amboy Dukes, Runaways, it all fit and
+Purple, Black Sabbath, Amboy Dukes, Runaways, it all fit

-WINX has
+and WINX

-put Steve on just playing
+originally put Steve

-in Wheaton Plaza.
+Records in Wheaton Plaza.
 I'm pretty sure Big

 Don O'Bryan subbed once and played Eagles and such,